 of 1909.
 In 1910, Gokhale was again elected to the Imperial Legislative Council.
 He also served as the member of the Indian Public Service Commission

 .
 He urged the government to increase the share of the Indians in the higher Services.
 During 1910-1913 Gokhale made heroic efforts in the Imperial Legislative Council for the introduction of the free and compulsory education

-Gokhale saw the reactionary role of the Anglo Indian Bureaucracy.
-As a political statesman Gokhale played the difficult of an intermediary between the rulers and the ruled.
-He interpreted popular aspirations to the Viceroy and the government's difficulties to the Congress.
-Thus he became unpopular with both the government and in the Congress.
-Thus to the extremist leaders, Gokhale became a faint hearted moderate and the British government considered him as the seditionist in disguise.
+Though Gokhale did not explicitly support Indian independence by radical means yet he influenced the trend and strategy of the Indian struggle for Independence.
+Gopal Krishna Gokhale became unpopular with both the government and in the Congress.
+To the extremist leaders, Gokhale became a faint hearted moderate and the British government considered him as the seditionist in disguise.